jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

    Enosburg Falls, VT, who contributed immeasurable to the Draft Horse community of Vermont.
 Her friendliness, enthusiasm, and good sportsmanship will remain with us for many years to come.
-6. ### THE BERNARD MOEYKENS JUNIOR CHAMPION BELGIAN MARE AWARD
+6. ### THE BERNARD MOEYKENS JUNIOR CHAMPION BELGIAN MARE AWARD - Started in 2009

    This award is given by the family of Bernard Moeykens from Tari-Wey Stables in Shoreham, VT.
 This award is given in recognition of Bernard, a life long Vermont Horseman, who had devoted many years to breeding and raising quality Belgian Draft Horses.
 He especially appreciated a high caliber filly.
+7. ### The RUSSELL C. CARPENTER MEMORIAL AWARD - Started in 2020

+   This award is given to the winner of the Men's Cart Show Division.
+Russell was a businessman, friend to all, selfless public servant, family man and draft horse enthusiast with his family as Donnell Belgians.
-7. ### THE MATHEW DEERING MEMORIAL AWARD
+8. ### THE MATHEW DEERING MEMORIAL AWARD - Started in 2023

    This award is given to the winner of the Two Horse Hitch Show Division Class.
 Matt was a draft horse enthusiast and teamster for Donnell Belgians since 2006.
 Matt was a friend to all and proudly showed at Addison County Fair and Field Days for 16 years.
-8. ### OUTSTANDING BELGIAN/PERCHERON/CLYDE/SHIRE & FARM YOUTH
+9. ### OUTSTANDING BELGIAN/PERCHERON/CLYDE/SHIRE & FARM YOUTH

    Awarded to the high point youth in each age group.

 ### Dear Draft Horse Exhibitors,

-• We are pleased to share some changes for our {{config.year}} draft show and hope our dates of Friday, August {{config.friday}}– Saturday, August {{config.saturday}} will allow us to fill all stalls.
-We have a total of 156 stalls available.
+• We are pleased to share some changes for our {{config.year}} draft show which is a week earlier than usual  and hope our dates of
+Friday, August 1 {{config.friday}}– Saturday, August 2 {{config.saturday}} will allow us to fill all stalls.
+We have a total of
+156 stalls available.
+SEE CAMPING FORM DEADLINE below.

 • We will welcome as our {{config.year}} judge: Malcolm Yeadon, Ontario, CA